 Destroying Records and Information

-- To reduce the risks of unauthorised access to confidential information
+- To reduce the risks of unauthorised access to private, personal and sensitive information

 - To eliminate unnecessary storage costs